TID-Lab/downstream/docs/api/channels/poll.md

   async fetch() {

-    // fetch data from an external source this.enqueue(item);
+    const item = ... // fetch data from an external source this.enqueue(item); // enqueue it as an Item

   }